Another day, another modesty article coming through my Facebook feed.

 Who would’ve guessed that modesty would ever be such a hot topic on social media?

-I’ve seen lots of this type of article, which opposes “traditional” perspectives on modesty, arguing that men are capable of controlling their thoughts and should be expected to do so.
+I’ve seen lots of articles which oppose “traditional” perspectives on modesty, arguing that men are capable of controlling their thoughts and should be expected to do so.
 They place responsibility for men’s lustful thoughts squarely on the shoulders of the men having those thoughts.

-I’ve also seen lots of this type of article, which issues a passionate call to women to dress modestly.
+I’ve also seen lots of the opposite kinds of articles, which issue a passionate call to women to dress modestly.
 Articles such as these remind women about the stumbling block principle taught by Paul (I Corinthians 8, Romans 14), and beg women to dress modestly for the sake of husbands and sons, and for all of our brothers in Christ.

 The Great Modesty Debate